amitxv/PC-Tuning/docs/post-install.md

 - Allow users full control of the ``C:\`` directory to resolve errors when writing to a file in the drive

     - See [media/full-control-example.png](/media/full-control-example.png), continue and ignore errors

-- If an HDD isn't present in the system then Superfetch/Prefetch can be disabled with the command below

-    ```bat
-    reg add "HKLM\SYSTEM\CurrentControlSet\Services\SysMain" /v "Start" /t REG_DWORD /d "4" /f
-    ```

 - Windows 8+ Only: